xianhuazhou/elog/README.md

 Please check if the log file is exists or the current user has read permission to read the file.

+**Run client and server in different servers**

+You can run multiple elog-clients for each server which has log files to process, run one elog-server in one server to receive the requests from elog-clients. elog-server can also working with Nginx http proxy, it's just a normal HTTP server.

 Development & Test
 ------------------